gbarreiro/best_cuisines/report.md

 ## Data
 For this project, we'll use the [Foursquare API](https://developer.foursquare.com).
 For each city mentioned above, we'll ask the API for the restaurants (endpoint `/venues/explore?section=food&near=city_name`), and get for each restaurant (`response.groups[0].items[]`) the type of cuisine from the `venue.categories` field.

+The complete list of venue categories is available in (https://developer.foursquare.com/docs/build-with-foursquare/categories/).
+From here, I'll manually extract the categories under `food` corresponding to national cuisines (Spanish, Indian, Thai...), in order to be able of filtering the restaurants only by the nationality.

 Then, we'll be able of extracting a top 5 of cuisines for each city, and plot them in a bar graph.
 For each cuisine, we'll be able of showing the cities where there are more restaurants.